srichens/portfolio-react/README.md

 ## Process Highlights

-1. This was a pretty fun project.
-I ended up spending some time creating a home page that I didn't include in the deployed app, since it didn't fit into the requirements, but I left the code in, commented out.
-It gave me more practice at responsiveness, if nothing else.
+1. This was a pretty fun project. *Note: I added a landing page for the website that was not part of the requirements (but hopefully won't count against me)*.
+I wanted to have fun with the design, but I wanted most of the application to be clean and easy to design.
+I used a conditional statement to render the landing page, and then render the main page (which is supposed to be the page loaded first according to the requirements).
-2. I used plain CSS rather than Bootstrap, so that I could practice for the final project, so making sure everything was responsive took a while.
+2. I used plain CSS rather than Bootstrap so that I could practice for the final project, so making sure everything was responsive took a while.
 3. It took me a while to get the title links to be highlighted when on each page.
 I used :target and IDs to correspond to the href, but that seemed like a workaround.
-Maybe if I had used Bootstrap there would've been an easier way.
 I tried to do it with useState, but I couldn't figure that out.
-Also, I then couldn't figure out how to get the About Me title to be highlighted when the app is first opened.
-Probably should have spend less time on the home page that I didn't include and wasn't required.
+4. I split up my CSS files per page.
+I realized early on that just because they were separate didn't mean they weren't connected.
+Every element of the same type had to have a specific name, just as if they were in one file.
+In the end, I liked using the separate CSS files, because one file would have been long and cumbersome.

 ## License
 This product is licensed under MIT.